 In Norway for example because of government incentives, over half of the vehicles are now electric.
-But according to Luke Feltham, writing in the Mail and Guardian there are only 1000 EVs in South Africa out of 12.5-million cars.
+But according to Luke Feltham, writing in the Mail and Guardian there are less than 1000 BEVs in South Africa out of 12.5-million cars.

-The reasons are complex but at the top of the page is that the government, despite having committed at the Paris agreement to having 3 million EVs on the road in thirty-years time, is dragging its feet and making life very difficult for middle and lower income South Africans.
+The reasons are complex but at the top of the page is that the government, despite having committed at the Paris agreement to having 3 million EVs on the road in thirty-years time, is dragging its feet; it is making life very difficult for middle and lower income South Africans.

 Those wanting to move to a car that will contribute to the solution of climate-change, rather than adding yet more to the problem, will simply have to pay extra and there will be no state rebates.

-The import-tax on an EV is nearly 50-percent more than a petrol or diesel car.
+The import-tax on an EV is nearly 50-percent more than that on a petrol or diesel car.
 This is made up from customs, excise and ad-valorem duties; plus VAT.
-There are government disincentives to manufacture in SA according to the BMW.
+There are government disincentives to manufacture in SA according to the BMW CEO.
 The troubles at Eskom are no doubt part of the problem.

-Despite that we now have our own Nissan Leaf; it is five-years old which means a relatively small battery and limited range, but the upside is that it does not come with all the bells and whistles; I can park my own car, thank you very much, though a few more cameras would be nice.
+Despite that we now have our own Nissan Leaf; it is seven-years old which means a relatively small battery, old technology and limited range.
+The upside is that it does not come with all the bells and whistles.
+I can park my own car, thank you very much, though a few more cameras would be nice.